-- 6. Lamp button: Touch to turn on/off the camera lamp. - 7.
-Screen brightness control: Touch to enable/disable automatic adjustment of the screen brightness.
-Drag to manually adjust the screen brightness. - 8.
+6. Lamp button: Touch to turn on/off the camera lamp.

+- Before you can turn on the camera lamp, you need to enable the lamp.
+Select (Settings) > Device settings > Lamp & laser > Enable lamp & laser or Enable lamp & laser + Use lamp as flash. - The availability of the camera lamp depends on the lens model. - 7.
+Screen brightness slider: Use to control the brightness of the screen. - 8.
 The FLIR Ignite user account that the camera is paired with.
 For more information, see section 9.4 Pairing with FLIR Ignite. - 9.
 Storage status of the FLIR Ignite account.

-6.5.6 Image overlay information
+6.4.5 Image overlay information

 The image information consists of items such as the date, emissivity, and atmospheric temperature.
 All image information is saved in the image file and can be viewed in the image archive.
 You can also choose to display selected items as image overlay information.
 All image overlay information displayed on the live image will also be displayed on saved images.
-For more information, see sections section 23.5 Device settings and 11.8 Hiding all overlay.
+For more information, see sections section 23.6 Device settings and 11.8 Hiding all overlay.

-6.6 Navigating the menu system
+6.5 Navigating the menu system